 Looking for a day in the dirt?
 Carson Valley is the perfect place for off-road riders of all skill levels to twist some grips and find adventure.
 Whether you’re in an OHV (off-highway vehicle), ATV (all-terrain vehicle), UTV (utility side-by-side), or a dirt bike enthusiast you’ll find just what you need to get out in the dirt.
 From the towering Sierra Nevada to the rugged Pine Nut Mountain Range, we have all the sand, mud, and dirt you could ask for.
-Read on for tips from valley locals and download our favorite riding spots to your phone or desktop with this Google Maps List.
+Read on for tips from valley locals.

 Offering killer views of Carson Valley and Lake Tahoe, Genoa Peak Trail may be the least challenging, yet most aesthetically pleasing trail we have to offer.
 Consisting of mostly soft, smooth single track trails, Genoa Peak is a favorite spot for mountain bikers and dirt bike riders alike.
 With about 10 miles of upper elevation roads in heavy forest, you can find your own spot to soak up the scenic spirit of Northern Nevada while you and your bike take in the cool mountain air.
 At the end of the day it’s a great ride, but you may just wish there was more of it.
 To get to Genoa Peak Road, turn west onto State Route 207 and continue 11.5 miles to turn north on N. Benjamin Drive.
 From there continue another 1.5 miles to where N. Benjamin Drive becomes Andria Drive.
 The staging area is on the left.

 Unlike many Carson Valley trails, Genoa Peak may be closed during the winter and early spring due to the heavy snow that allows for our incredible winter recreation.
 Don’t let the Sierra snow stop you from getting out in the dirt.
 Read on for great year-round riding.